2022 CS U.S. International Figure Skating Classic: Men's singles

-During the free skate, Ilia Malinin successfully performed the very first quadruple Axel in competition.
-While skaters in the past had attempted the quadruple Axel, Malinin was the first to successfully land one with four-and-a-half full rotations in the air.
-Adam Rippon, American skater and Olympic bronze medalist, wrote on social media: "This is the craziest thing I’ve ever seen anyone do on the ice."
-Malinin's free skate included three other quadruple jumps and a difficult triple Lutz-triple Axel sequence.
+The men's short program was held on September 13, while the free skate was held on September 14.
+Ilia Malinin of the United States had a rough start, finishing sixth in the short program after falling on his first two jumps.
+However, he rebounded in the free skate and also successfully performed the very first quadruple Axel in competition.
+Malinin's free skate included three other quadruple jumps and a difficult triple Lutz-triple Axel jump sequence.
+While skaters in the past, including Nathan Chen and Yuzuru Hanyu, had attempted the quadruple Axel, Malinin was the first to successfully land one with four-and-a-half full rotations in the air.
+The arena was mostly empty, but news of Malinin's accomplishment spread quickly.
+Adam Rippon, retired American skater and Olympic bronze medalist, wrote on social media: "This is the craziest thing I’ve ever seen anyone do on the ice."

+Kévin Aymoz of France finished in second place, and Camden Pulkinen of the United States finished in third.
 Daniel Grassl of Italy withdrew from the competition after a rough collision with the boards during his free skate.